 The Sun is the closest star to the Earth, it is a mere 149,600,000 km which might seem a large amount but in astronomical terms, its nothing.
 The next nearest star is Rigil Kentaurus more affectionately known as Alpha Centauri.
 The Sun is what keeps the planets, asteroids and comets orbiting in .
 The Sun account for 99.85% of all matter in the solar system.
 Ref: Slideplayer

-In the most simpliest terms, the Sun is a giant ball of fire, using 600 million tonnes of hydrogen each second Ref: N.A.S.A. .
+In the most simplest terms, the Sun is a giant ball of fire, using 600 million tonnes of hydrogen each second Ref: N.A.S.A. .
 Its not really a ball of fire, its more a great ball of atomic processes, turning hydrogen into helium.
 The process of turning the gasses is what gives off the heat for us.
 It might seem a lot but you have to factor in the fact that there is enough hydrogen in the Sun to last it another five billion years.
 However life is not expected to be able to survive on Earth for another five billion years.
 Life will begin to disappear after another one billion years as the Sun starts to expand.
-By the time the Sun has expanded, it is hoped humanity would`ve managed to move off the planet, either to Mars or found a way to a Extrasolar Planet.
+By the time the Sun has expanded, it is hoped humanity would have managed to move off the planet, either to Mars or found a way to a Extrasolar Planet.
 Whilst the Sun might seem to be a destroyer of worlds, without it, all life on Earth will have ceased to exist or not even have existed.

-The Heliopause is the edge of the Suns influence and beyond that is Insterstellar radiation from other Stars.
+The Heliopause is the edge of the Suns influence and beyond that is Interstellar radiation from other Stars.
 It was announced by N.A.S.A. on the 12th Setpember 2013 that Voyager 1 had exited the Heliosphere on August 25th 2012 and was now in Interstellar space.
 Voyager 1 is the furthest satellite/space probe from the Earth.
-4
+Ref: N.A.S.A.

 At the very edge of the Heliosphere is the kuiper belt, a large mass of asteroids that extend out past Neptune.
 Further out still is the theorized Oort Cloud which is where Comets are said to lie before embarking on their journey towards the Sun.